Skip to main content

 Projects assessing the implementation of a decentralized network may assume that most participants will be honest and competent, and that they will continue to participate honestly and with competence providing participation is straightforward and financially neutral.
 However, they are without hierarchy or a priori obligation to provide this service or cooperate with one another.

-This is why the output system must provide the incentive structure that, under these assumptions, will result in good service provision.
+This is why the output system must provide the incentive structure that, under these assumptions, will result in the expected service.

 A participant's behaviour is accounted for: good behaviour that aids the quality of service provision is measured, as is bad behaviour.
 We can assume that the participants are able to reach consensus on these accounts and produce a signature/signatures as proof of general acceptance.
 This happens periodically - say once every 24 hours.

 The rewards for good behaviour and service are paid out from a 'treasury' and forfeit funds are paid to the treasury.
 The currency will be a native asset.
 The project output should include the scripts governing these aspects of the treasury.
-Other funding of the treasury is beyond project scope.
-We will assume the treasury is sufficiently funded to meet the burden of conveying rewards.
+For use cases beyond an oracle service, we will assume the treasury is sufficiently funded to meet the burden of conveying rewards.
+More details regarding the Orcfax specific use case and the treasury from which we will pay rewards will be covered in a later section.

 Orcfax is an aspiring decentralized Oracle service.
 To participate within the network, a participant must be in possession of two types of Cardano native assets: